PZhannet/PZhannet-CypressCucumberTelnyx/README.md

 ## Report

     This project uses a Mochawesome reporter.
-To merge and generate a report should use commands:
+To merge and generate a report should use the commands:
     $ npm run report:merge
     $ npm run report:generate
-    Reports will be saved in the:
+    The report saves in the:
     ..\docs\index.html

 ## GitHub Pages